Listening and Responding with Text and Movement

 Saturday, August 21, 1:00pm – 3:00pm

-Jasmine Hearn’s A Patient Practice is presented with support from the Advancing Black Arts in Pittsburgh Fund of The Pittsburgh Foundation.
+Jasmine Hearn’s A Patient Practice is made possible with support from Advancing Black Arts in Pittsburgh, a shared initiative between The Pittsburgh Foundation and The Heinz Endowments.